On this page you'll find rationale and guidance on how to adopt a holistic, interdisciplinary approach to rehabilitative palliative care.

-- A checklist to engage hospice boards, senior managers and the wider multiprofessional workforce to assess their readiness to adopt rehabilitative palliative care and guide tangible actions to implement it – both now and for the future.
+- A checklist to engage hospice boards, senior managers and the wider multi-professional workforce.
+It will help them assess their readiness to adopt rehabilitative palliative care and guide tangible actions to implement it, both now and for the future.

-Download the publication from the resources section, where you will also find the checklist as a separate document, infographics and videos showing rehabilitative palliative care.
+Download the publication from the resources section below.
+Here you’ll also find the checklist as a separate document, infographics, and videos showing rehabilitative palliative care.

-We would like to thank Burdett Trust for Nursing for supporting the development of the publication.
+Thank you to the Burdett Trust for Nursing for supporting the development of the publication.

 St Joseph's Hospice patients talk about their perspectives and priorities for rehabilitative care.